tomjoht/documentation-theme-jekyll/doc_collections.md

 ## How to use collections

 I haven't found a huge use for collections in normal documentation.
 However, I did find a use for collections in generating a tooltip file that would be used for delivering tooltips to a user interface from text files in the documentation.
-See {{doc_help_api}} for details.
+See {{site.data.urls.doc_help_api}} for details.